-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology 1000 hour - Full Time 29 Weeks 36 Weeks Cosmetology 1000 hour - Part Time 44 Weeks 56 Weeks Barbering 1000 hour- Full Time 29 Weeks 36 Weeks Barbering 1000 hour- Part Time 50 Weeks 63 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology 1000 hour - Full Time 29 Weeks 39 Weeks Cosmetology 1000 hour - Part Time 45 Weeks 61 Weeks Barbering 1000 hour- Full Time 29 Weeks 39 Weeks Barbering 1000 hour- Part Time 45 Weeks 61 Weeks Manicuring - Full Time 12 Weeks 16 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.